lmondada/dphil-thesis/content/04_matching/04_canonical.md

 [^sortkey]:
     The `sort_key` parameter of the `sort` function defines the total order according to which the elements are sorted, from smallest to largest.

+The following figure shows an example of splitting a graph into its canonical PSG using `CanonicalPathSplit`.

+{{% figure src="/svg/canonical-path-split.svg" enlarge="full" width="60%"
+          caption="Splitting a graph into its canonical PSG.
+Ports are ordered counter-clockwise on each edge, and numbered according to the lexicographic order of the paths from _root_ to the port, as returned by `PathAsPortLabels`.
+This induces an order on the hyperedges, reflected in the alphabetic order of the edge labels.
+Linear paths are formed by ports in a horizontal line (as marked by the dotted lines).
+Vertex _root_ is chosen as the root of the canoncal splitting.
+Vertices _d_ and _g_ are not split because they are the smallest edges that contain the fourth, respectively first linear path." %}}

 {{% proposition title="Correctness of `CanonicalPathSplit`" id="prop-canonical-correctness" %}}